vpletea/dev-setup/README.md

   ## Mise – The Front-end for Your Dev Environment

   1. What Is Mise?
      - Mise is a cross-platform command-line tool version manager that elegantly replaces tools like asdf, nvm, pyenv, rbenv, and more.
-It also handles environment variable sets and task execution, positioning itself as a unified interface for managing your entirw dev setup.
+It also handles environment variable sets and task execution.

   2. Core Pillars:
       - Dev Tools Management